Shaun Tomson: Identity

 In 1985 he spoke to The Los Angeles Times about his South African identity: "I didn't leave South Africa for moral reasons.
 California was the place for me in terms of my future.
 I know there are a lot of things inherently wrong in South Africa.
 But I've never denied I'm from there."
 He continued: "I feel South Africa has potential to be a great country.
 But there has to be a form of power share.
 The black man has no say in the government at the moment, and you can't get away with it, it's an unfair situation.
 I've come out publicly that I do not like the policy of apartheid and am opposed to the kind of system of government in South Africa.
 But I'm also opposed to violent change.”

-Amid the 7 October Hamas-led attack on Israel and rising levels of antisemitism, Tomson has spoken about his Jewish identity: “So my relationship with my religion and Israel has changed…I am now no longer Jewish.
+Amid the Gaza War and rising levels of antisemitism, Tomson has spoken about his Jewish identity: “So my relationship with my religion and Israel has changed…I am now no longer Jewish.
 I am a Jew...”
-Tomson travelled to Israel at the invitation of Omer Levy of Shabbat Surf Club, where he participated in a memorial paddle for the twenty-six surfers killed in the terrorist attacks.
+Tomson travelled to Israel at the invitation of Omer Levy of Shabbat Surf Club, where he participated in a memorial paddle for the twenty-six surfers killed in the terrorist attacks of October 7 perpetrated by Hamas.

 Environmentalism

-Tomson is a board member and ambassador for Surfrider Foundation, the world's largest environmental group dedicated to protecting the world's oceans, waves, and beaches.
+Tomson is a board member and ambassador for Surfrider Foundation, the environmental group dedicated to protecting the world's oceans, waves, and beaches.
 In 1984 he was the first professional surfer to become a member of the foundation and was chairman of the advisory board.
 In 2002 he received the Surf Industry Manufacturer Association Environmentalist of the Year Award for his environmental efforts.
-Tomson also co-founded and remains affiliated with the environmentally active celebrity surfer organization Project Save Our Surf.
+Tomson co-founded and remains affiliated with the environmentally active celebrity surfer organization Project Save Our Surf.

 Filmography

-Tomson has appeared in many films, including Free Ride, Fantasea, Many Classic Moments, and In God's Hands.
+Tomson has appeared in films, including Free Ride, Fantasea, Many Classic Moments, and In God's Hands.
 Tomson also co-produced an award-winning full-length feature film about the benchmark mid-1970s surfing era called Bustin' Down the Door, which premiered in early 2008.
-He also wrote and narrated a documentary about Jeffreys Bay called A Pure Line.
+He wrote and narrated a documentary about Jeffreys Bay called A Pure Line.